Fighting for Hong Kong | National Review

 Well, something is probably happening with Hong Kong, because, when you look at, you know, what’s going on, they’ve had riots for a long period of time.
 And I don’t know what China’s attitude is.
 Somebody said that at some point they’re going to want to stop that.
 But that’s between Hong Kong and that’s between China, because Hong Kong is a part of China.
 They’ll have to deal with that themselves.
 They don’t need advice.

 Third, Hong Kong’s democracy protesters want amnesty for all those who have been arrested while peacefully demonstrating.
+And fourth, they want “universal suffrage,” as soon as possible.
-And fourth, they want “universal suffrage.”
-Ordinarily, this means voting rights for women, minorities, and so on.
-In the context of Hong Kong, it means the right to elect all of those who govern the city — elect them directly.

-(As it stands, the chief executive — who is the equivalent of a governor — is selected by a committee.
-And half the Legislative Council is elected through “functional constituencies” — interest groups, such as trades — rather than through geographical constituencies.
-Tanya Chan’s Hong Kong Island is an example of a geographical constituency.
-The present structure has a pro-Beijing effect.)
+“Universal suffrage,” to most of us, means voting rights for women, minorities, and so on.
+In the context of Hong Kong, it means the right to elect the chief executive and the Legislative Council directly.
+As it stands, the chief executive is elected by a committee.
+And half the Legislative Council is elected through “functional constituencies,” i.e., interest groups, such as trades or professions.
+The other half is elected in a familiar democratic way: through “geographical constituencies” (of which Tanya Chan’s Hong Kong Island is an example).

-I ask Chan, “Will the Chinese Communist Party ever accept your fourth demand?”
+I ask Chan, “Will the CCP [Chinese Communist Party] ever accept that fourth demand?”
 She gives a laugh and says, “Well, it’s promised, and it is written clearly in our Basic Law.”

-From afar, I say, it looks like Hong Kong is “an independent-minded, stubborn child, whom a dictatorial parent” — namely, Beijing — “wants to bring to heel.”
-My phrase “independent-minded” sets off a little alarm in Chan.
+To many of us looking on from abroad, I tell Chan, Hong Kong looks like “an independent-minded, stubborn child, whom a dictatorial parent” — namely, Beijing — “wants to bring to heel.”
+My phrase “independent-minded” sets off a little alarm in her.

-The word “independence,” she says, is “very, very sensitive” in Hong Kong at the moment.
-And “independent” is “a very sensitive adjective.”
-Nevertheless, “we’re like a very stubborn child, as you have said.
+The word “independence,” Chan says, is “very, very sensitive” in Hong Kong at the moment.
+The same with the adjective “independent.”
+Nevertheless, she continues, “we’re like a very stubborn child, as you have said.
 We enjoyed a lot of good things before the handover — for example, judicial independence and freedom of expression — and we have appreciated and treasured these core values.”

 (It is not always possible to avoid the word “independence,” or “independent” — as in “judicial independence” and “independent commission.”)

+Chan further notes that some of her fellow Hong Kongers care most about financial advantage.
+What would be best for business?
+What would most benefit the economic bottom line?
+To these Hong Kongers, says Chan, the “core values” — including freedom of speech — would be a secondary concern.

-I ask Chan to play psychologist, if she could: a national, or municipal, psychologist.
-What is the city’s current mood?
-With a laugh, she says she will try a diagnosis.
-Then she turns dead serious, of course.
+I ask her to play psychologist, if she could — a Hong Kong–wide psychologist, gauging the city’s mood.
+(I almost say “national mood,” as the phrase comes readily to one’s lips.)
+With a laugh, she says she will attempt a diagnosis.
+Then she turns dead-serious, of course.
 “The people are very tense — under stress — as they have been for several months, and that includes the government, as well as ordinary citizens.
 Dramatic things are happening each and every week, and no one knows how it will end.”

 Will it end in “a very drastic way”?
 That’s what Chan wonders, and what many wonder.
 And it is not hard to imagine what she means by “very drastic way.”

-Thirty years ago, the ruling Communists in Beijing committed the Tiananmen Square massacre in that city.
+Thirty years ago, the CCP committed the Tiananmen Square massacre in Beijing.
 “Hong Kong people don’t want our democratic movement to end like June 4th,” Chan says.
 (This was the date of the massacre in 1989.)
 “We, of course, hope that the Chinese government — thanks to attention from the international community — will not send the People’s Liberation Army into Hong Kong to clear up this mess for the Hong Kong government.
 This is what the older generation, like me, is trying to avoid.”

 (We have a bit of a laugh over “older generation”: Chan is not yet 50, and plenty youthful.
 And yet, the Hong Kong movement is stocked with twentysomethings.)

-Note: Editor’s Note: The below is a larger version of a piece published in the current issue of National Review.